jhesch/dirty-bits/README.md

 repo that have changed.
 It marks those bits "dirty" to inform other steps and jobs in the workflow how to proceed.

-Dirty Bits can respond to [pull_request](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request), [push](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#push) and
+The Dirty Bits action can respond to [pull_request](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request), [push](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#push) and